Strange Tales #136-145 (Nick Fury)

 Mentallo and the Fixer are a really cool duo.

-They are quite unstoppable to begin with, and they don't bicker (too much) or scheme behind each others backs like most super-villain team-ups.
+They are quite unstoppable to begin with, and while they bicker and constantly try to one-up each other, they don't scheme behind each others backs like most super-villain team-ups.
 They are eventually defeated, of course, but it's a good first showing.

 To wrap things up, a bozo called the Druid attacks SHIELD with his Eggs of Satan.